convox/convox/docs/integrations/monitoring/datadog.md

   api-key: PUT_YOUR_BASE64_ENCODED_API_KEY_HERE
 ```

-We also recommend adding the following to the environment section of the daeomonset spec:
+We also recommend adding the following to the environment section of the Daemonset spec:

 ```
 - name: DD_CONTAINER_EXCLUDE